data-preservation-programs/slingshot/participants/matin-cloud-pan.md

 ## (0) Project Name and Team Slack Handles

 *Project name is matin-cloud-pan , and our team is Matin Cloud (麦田云际) .
-Now , we are working on filecoin and ifps *
+Now , we are working on filecoin and IPFS*

 ## (1) Brief Project Description